gavinmcfarland/personal-site/content/cv.md

 ---
 sections:
     profile: |
         A versatile designer with a proven track record of creating successful services and products.
 I have a good mix of experience in frontend development, interaction design and user research.
 I'm committed to delivering intuitive designs for mobile apps and websites, using the most appropriate method to validate decisions.
-And I enjoy solving problems whatever the medium. core skills: |
+I enjoy solving problems whatever the medium. core skills: |
         - Visual design {.test}
         - Interaction design